Battle of Sezawa: Aftermath

-After the disaster at Sezawa the anti-Takeda coalition fell apart, and Murakami and Ogasawara retreated to their territories in northern Shinano, leaving the Suwa at the mercy of Shingen, who overran their territory later that year.
-Over the next eleven years Shingen gradually worked his way northwards through Shinano and seemingly completed the conquest of the province in 1553 after seizing the last Murakami stronghold at Katsurao.
-However his success alarmed the Uesugi clan of Echigo Province (bordering Shinano to the north), and they subsequently invaded, leading to the famous Battles of Kawanakajima between Shingen and Uesugi Kenshin.
+After the disaster at Sezawa, the anti-Takeda coalition fell apart, and the Murakami and Ogasawara retreated to their territories in northern Shinano, leaving the Suwa at the mercy of Shingen, who overran their territory later that year.
+Over the next eleven years, Shingen gradually worked his way northwards through Shinano and seemingly completed the conquest of the province in 1553, after seizing the last Murakami stronghold at Katsurao.
+However, his success alarmed the Uesugi clan of Echigo Province (bordering Shinano to the north), and they subsequently invaded, leading to the famous Battles of Kawanakajima between Shingen and Uesugi Kenshin.